 Scott Altman is an expert in jurisprudence, property and family law.
 In his role as professor at USC Law, he teaches Family Law, Property, Jurisprudence and Community Property.
-In his capacity as associate dean, he oversees academic administration.
-He joined the USC Law faculty in 1988, served as associate dean from 1995 to 2006, and has served as vice dean since 2007.
+He joined the USC Law faculty in 1988, served as associate dean from 1995 to 2006 and as vice dean from 2007 to 2016.

 Dean Altman’s recent research focuses on child custody and divorce issues.
 He has published articles on judicial candor, commodification, coercion, blackmail, threats to litigate child custody, and equality norms applied to child custody.
 His publications include “A Theory of Child Support” (International Journal of Law, Policy and the Family, 2003); “Divorcing Threats and Offers” (Law & Philosophy, 1996); and “Beyond Candor” (Michigan Law Review, 1990).

 Dean Altman earned his bachelor’s degree from the University of Wisconsin, Madison, and a J.D., cum laude, from Harvard Law School, where he served as developments chair for the Harvard Law Review.
 He was a clerk to Judge Dorothy Nelson of the 9th U.S. Circuit Court of Appeals from 1987 to 1988, and he joined the USC Law faculty as assistant professor in 1988.
 He was named the Virginia S. and Fred H. Bice Professor of Law in 1997.

 See Dean Altman’s working papers on the Social Science Research Network http://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=17336